EngJay/Wikimedia-Toxicity-Text-Classification/data/README.md

 ### Lexicons

 The lexicons used in this study are listed here and the related preprocessing files can be found in the Lexicons directory within the data directory.
+Due to size constraints, though, the lexicons themselves are not included.
+They can downloaded from their respective sources.

 * **Abusive Words**:
 * **AFINN-96**: